 “[Before the rule change] Parents of developmentally disabled children universally adored Disney, because of the way Disney caringly accommodated their children.
 No reasonable mind could ever conclude, after investigating these facts and spending extensive time with these families, anything other than Disney willingly abandoned them.”

-The lawsuit seeks money damages on top of the change in policy from Disney.
+The lawsuit seeks money damages on top of Disney’s policy change.

 “So why did Disney change it in the first place?”

-Disney World’s policy changed after they discovered guests were grossly abusing it.
-Disney representatives reported a plethora of fraudulent cases from people only looking for a way to cut the lines.
-They even reported instances of guests hiring people with disabilities to which they had no relation to help them cut the line.
+Disney World’s policy changed after they discovered guests werGuestssly abusing it.
+Disney representatives reported many fraudulent cases from people only looking for a way to cut the lines.
+They even reported guests hirGuestsople with disabilities to which they had no relation to help them cut the line.

 A Continuing Battle with Disney Parks

 Dogali isn’t just representing “A.L.” against Walt Disney World.
-He is representing over 60 families filing similar lawsuits against Disney Parks both at Walt Disney World in Orlando, Florida, and the Disneyland Resort in Anaheim, California.
+He represents over 60 families filing similar lawsuits against Disney Parks at Walt Disney World in Orlando, Florida, and the Disneyland Resort in Anaheim, California.

 Dogali was also expected to go to court against Disneyland on March 31, representing a client with autism.
 However, that trial was reported to be canceled and was sent to mediation in January.
 As of February 6, neither side has agreed to settlement terms.